FlipperPA/midi-writer/README.md

 ## Introduction

-`midi-writer` is a pure Python library that allows one to write multi-track Musical Instrument Digital Interface (MIDI) files from within Python programs (both format 1 and format 2 files are now supported).
+`midi-writer` is a pure Python library that writes multi-track Musical Instrument Digital Interface (MIDI) files, supporting both format 1 and format 2.
-It is object-oriented and allows one to create and write these files with a minimum of fuss.

 ## Installation

-Eventually, you'll be able to install this from PyPI with something like `pip install midi-writer`.
-But for now, do a `git clone https://github.com/FlipperPA/midi-writer.git`, and `pip install -e midi-writer`.
+This may be published to PyPI some day, but for now, do a `git clone https://github.com/FlipperPA/midi-writer.git`, and `pip install -e midi-writer`.

 ## Quick Start